+91-92850 11011

 Mahakaleshwar Ujjain

 Mahakaleshwar Jyotirlinga is the biggest and most important attraction for religious tourists.
 Ujjain is well-known for its iconic Bhasma Aarti, which is performed here.
-Mahakaleshwar Temple is also one of the 12 jyotirlingas in India.
-The procession starts with ritual bath or “Abhishek” of the Shivling and spearing the same with honey, curd, sandal paste and cleaning the same with water and milk.
+Mahakaleshwar Temple is also one of the 12 Jyotirlingas in India.
+The procession starts with a ritual bath or “Abhishek” of the Shivling and sprinkling the same with honey, curd, sandal paste and cleaning the same with water and milk.
 Finally, the Shiva Linga is ornamented with shringar and ash.
-There is an advanced registration process to attend Bhasma aarti.
-Legends had it that the temple was founded by the Creator himself, Lord Brahma.
+There is an advanced registration process to attend Bhasma Aarti.
+Legends have it that the temple was founded by the Creator himself, Lord Brahma.

 Mahakal Lok Corridor